 This is the covenant that I will make with the house of Israel, says the Lord: I will put my law within them, and I will write it on their hearts, and I will be their God , and they shall be my people.....for they shall all know me from the least of them to the greatest.

 According to the Deuteronomic formula, when Jeremiah was not successful in getting his people to change their ways, his prophecy of destruction was fulfilled.
 But that didn't mean he wasn't ultimately effective.
 I think Jeremiah realized that instituting religious reforms from the top down wasn't going to work, because those reforms would just disappear when the reforming king passed on.
-But if the moral sense of Judaism was taken to heart then it would make for a more lasting covenant.
+But if the moral sense of Judaism was taken to heart, then it would make for a more lasting covenant.
 After the exile the Jewish religion survived both in Jerusalem and in the Diaspora.
 And I believe it has a lot to do with the Jewish people taking up Jeremiah's call for a new covenant.
-As also it becomes the inspiration for the Christian Bible, the “New Testament” which means in latin - “New Covenant”.
+As also it becomes the inspiration for the Christian Bible, the “New Testament” which means in Latin - “New Covenant”.

-Jesus was greatly influenced by Jeremiah and by the book of Deuteronomy.
-The Shema, the Deuteronomic prayer that starts out: Hear O Israel, the Lord your God is our God, the Lord alone.You shall love Yaweh with all your heart and with all your soul, and with all your might.
 Deuteronomy 6: 4-6 is called the great Commandment by Jesus.
 It is the one he says that sums up all the other commandments.
 The Shema is considered the main statement of faith by all Jews.
-It is recited at sunrise and sundown and at special occaisions, in practicing Jewish households to this day.
+It is recited at sunrise and sundown and at special occasions, in practicing Jewish households to this day.

 The false prophets tell us that we don't have to change, that we can avoid hard decisions indefinitely.
 Can we really trust their soothing words?

-0 comments:
+No comments:

 Post a Comment